Media Heroes Recognized

 Comedian and television actress Wanda Sykes, who served as the emcee for the awards ceremony, said “we need a watchdog.
 We need someone out there to keep an eye on how we’re being portrayed and the message that’s being sent.
 Because a lot of it is pretty bad.”
 Fonda is prepared for a backlash as women around the world continue to speak out.
 “Patriarchy is like a wounded beast.
 And wounded beasts are dangerous.
 I see a dragon tail lashing about and knocking people out of its way.”
 But while we need to prepare for “a long slog,” she also noted that “there are many men on our side.”

 WMC founder Robin Morgan said, “we're all constrained by two-dimensional information—at our peril.
 The greatest threat to democracy in the Information Age is the erasure, underrepresentation, and misrepresentation of women, who after all comprise 51 percent of the U.S. (and global) population.”

-More articles in WMC News & Features by Category: Gloria Steinem, Jane Fonda, Media, Robin Morgan
+More articles by Category: Gloria Steinem, Jane Fonda, Media, Robin Morgan

-More articles in WMC News & Features by Tag: Social media, Women's leadership
+More articles by Tag: Social media, Women's leadership